AdiBak/upscaile/README.md

 **Tech Stack**

-Prodia for API, Render for deployment, Javascript/HTML/CSS/Bootstrap for frontend, Flask & Redis for backend
+Prodia for AI API, Cloudinary for image upload API, SightEngine for image moderation API, Render for web app deployment, Javascript/HTML/CSS/Bootstrap for frontend, Flask & Redis for backend

 **How to Use**